ecomp-shONgit/grc_software_tlgu/README.md

 2. Set path of PHI Library in the PHItoXML.py main.
 3. *python3 PHItoXML.py*

-If can help with the structure of .IDT files.
-This is welcome.
+If someone can help with the structure of .IDT files this is welcome.

 # Manual
 ## Name